HL7/davinci-pct/input/pagecontent/formal_specification.md

 This implementation guide sets expectations for two types of systems:

-* **Client** systems are billing management systems, revenue cycle management systems, and other administrative systems responsible for requesting AEOBs.
+* **Client** systems are typically billing management systems, revenue cycle management systems, or other client systems responsible for requesting AEOBs.

 * **Payer** systems adjudicate GFEs that have been submitted by a healthcare provider.
-The systems determine if a provider is in or out of network, verify patient eligibility, apply contracted amounts the provider’s network status needs to be confirmed, patient eligibility verified, and apply member cost sharing amounts.
+These systems determine if a provider is in or out of network, verify patient eligibility, apply contracted amounts (the provider’s network status needs to be confirmed), and apply member cost sharing amounts.

 #### Profiles
 This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html) and terminology artifacts to describe the content to be shared as part of AEOB requests and responses.

-The full set of profiles defined in this implementation guide can be found by following the links on the [Artifacts](artifacts.html) page.
+The full set of profiles defined in this IG can be found by following the links on the [Artifacts](artifacts.html) page.

 #### Integration with other Implementation Guides
-* Implementations of the PCT implementation guide SHALL support the [US Core R4 IG]({{site.data.fhir.ver.hl7_fhir_us_core}}) profiles for USCoreOrganizationProfile and USCorePatientProfile.
+* Implementations of the PCT implementation guide SHALL support the [US Core R4 IG]({{site.data.fhir.ver.hl7_fhir_us_core}}) profiles for USCoreOrganizationProfile, USCorePatientProfile, and USCorePractitionerProfile.
 They SHOULD support any other profiles relevant to the types of AEOBs they process.
 * Clients and Servers supporting this implementation guide SHOULD comply with the Security and Privacy page in the [Da Vinci HRex IG](http://hl7.org/fhir/us/davinci-hrex/2020Sep/security.html).
 * Clients and Servers supporting this implementation guide SHOULD comply with some value sets that are referenced in this IG that are also used by the [CARIN for Blue Button® IG](https://build.fhir.org/ig/HL7/carin-bb/artifacts.html#terminology-value-sets).